shassard/for-elasticsearch-docs/docs/alerting/monitors.md

 Term | Definition
 :--- | :---
-Monitor | A job that runs on a defined schedule and checks data from one or more Elasticsearch indices against one or more *triggers*.
+Monitor | A job that runs on a defined schedule and queries Elasticsearch.
+The results of these queries are then used as input for one or more *triggers*.
-Trigger | Conditions that, if met, generate *alerts* in Kibana and perform some *action*.
+Trigger | Conditions that, if met, generate *alerts* and can perform some *action*.
-Alert | A notification that a monitor has been triggered.
-Alerts persist until you acknowledge them.
+Alert | A notification that a monitor's trigger condition has been met.
-Action | The steps that you want the monitor to take after being triggered, such as sending an email, SMS, or HTTP request (webhook).
+Action | The information that you want the monitor to send out after being triggered.
+Actions have a *destination*, a message subject, and a message body.
-Destination | A reusable location for an action, such as an email server or URL.
+Destination | A reusable location for an action, such as Amazon Chime, Slack, or a webhook URL.

 ---